udacity/cdond-c3-projectstarter/instructions/3-configuration-management.md

   - Select a Docker image that supports Ansible
   - Add SSH key fingerprint to job so that Ansible will have access to the EC2 instance via SSH
   - Attach the "workspace" to the job so that you have access to all the files you need (e.g. inventory file).
-  - Create an Ansible playbook named `configure-server.yml` to set up the backend server.
+  - Create an Ansible playbook named `configure-server.yml` in the `.circleci/ansible` folder to set up the backend server.
 Remember that you are running this Playbook against an EC2 instance that has been programmatically created (inside the CircleCI job).
     - Use username "ubuntu"
+    - Keep your playbook clean and maintainable by using roles.
     - Install Python, if needed.
     - Update/upgrade packages.
     - Install nodejs.
     - Install pm2.
-    - Configure environment variables:
+    - Configure environment variables (use the `environment` module type in your role):
       - `ENVIRONMENT`=`production`
       - `TYPEORM_CONNECTION`=`postgres`
       - `TYPEORM_ENTITIES`=`./src/modules/domain/**/*.entity.ts`